actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 <img src="https://actuary492.github.io/assets/images/cf4.png" alt="description" style="width: 80%; height: auto;">

 This notation tells us that the cashflows in question are given out at the end of the period, starting from $t=1$ up until $t=n$.
-It gives the present value to $t=0$ of the series of 1 unit cashflows, as shown in the picture above.
+It gives the present value to $t=0$ of the series of 1 unit cashflows, discounted by constant i, as shown in the picture above.

 ## Annuity Due or Annuity in arrears: